UU-tracktech/tracktech/CameraProcessor/README.md

 ### Running in Docker

-If you really want to be able to run it with GPU, it is a lot of hassle for Windows users and not recommended.
+If you want to be able to run it with GPU, it is a lot of hassle for Windows users and not recommended.
 You need to get the Windows Insider program to use CUDA in WSL2.
-Windows insider program slows down speed of pc a lot.
+Windows insider program slows down the speed of pc a lot.

 1. GPU-enabled (Not recommended):
    1. You need an NVIDIA GPU that supports CUDA